Learning Python from Scratch – What I Wish Someone Told Me

 Reading and writing files: opening a file with open(), iterating over lines, writing output.
 Many real-world Python tasks involve reading data from files, processing it, and writing results.

 Error handling: try/except blocks.
-Understanding that errors are not failures — they are information that tells you what went wrong.
+Understanding that errors aren’t failures — they’re information that tells you what went wrong.
 Python’s tracebacks are some of the clearest error messages in any programming language.

-If you cannot write a small program using these six concepts without looking up syntax, you are not ready for frameworks.
-That is fine.
+If you can’t write a small program using these six concepts without looking up syntax, you’re not ready for frameworks.
+That’s fine.
 Spend more time on fundamentals.
 Frameworks come and go.
 The fundamentals are the same in every language and every decade.

 Read Error Messages Carefully